francescacairoli/AdvProgrExam/c++/REPORT.md

 This allows us to perform deep copies of a tree or moving its elements into another tree structure.
 It make use of the *copy* recursive method to perform the insertion.

+- **insert**, this method insert a node in the BST given a key-value pair.
+If the tree is empty, it insert the root node.
+If a key is already present, it replace the old value with the new one.

+- **clear**, this method clears the content of the tree.
+It leverages unique pointers, avoiding the use of recursion.

-- *balance* performs a recursive insertion of elements through bisection on a vector containing the ordered keys.
+- **balance** performs a non-in-place balancing of the tree.
-It relies strongly on iterators and unique pointers.
-It uses the function *rebuildBalancedTree*.
+The ordered keys are store in a standard vector and reordered using a recursive bisection.
+Then the tree is cleared and the function *rebuildBalancedTree* is used to rebuild the tree according to the order dictated by the balanced vector.
+This method relies strongly on iterators and unique pointers.

+- **find**, this methos finds a given key and return an iterator to that node.

-- *printStructure* (additional) allows the user to visualize the tree structure in a graphic way.
+- **printStructure** (additional) allows the user to visualize the tree structure in a graphic way.
 For visualize the order in a sequential way we used the overloading of operator<<.

-- *begin* (*cbegin*) and *end* (*cend*) are the methods used to provide starting and stopping conditions to the forward iteration inside the tree.
+- **begin** (**cbegin**) and **end** (**cend**) are the methods used to provide starting and stopping conditions to the forward iteration inside the tree.

-- *operator[]* is used both to access and change the value of a specific node based on its key value.
+- **operator[]** is used both to access and change the value of a specific node based on its key value.

 ## Tests
 The file *BST_Test.cpp* is used to observe different behaviours of the BST.
 It compares different constructors, it tries different types for the template, and in general it tests all the functions defined above.